jeremy-compostella/home-manager/README.md

 3. The water heater
 4. The pool pump

-**Note**: As of today, the system covers the first three as I still need to spend the necessary time to find the ideal switch to control the pool pump.

 An optimization system also requires metrics.
 My motivation being environmental and knowing that the utility companies of my city are mostly producing electricity out of fossil energies, I decided to measure the performance of the system as the ratio of energy used from the solar panel over the total energy used.
 It means that the objective of the system is to fit as much as possible the home electricity needs in the time frame the solar panels are producing.

 I have defined two measurable goals: